 Today, every faith community is experiencing change and transition.
-Whether it is shifting demographics, decrease in membership, attendance, and finances, a need to restructure staff and/or lay leadership, a no longer vibrant mission/vision, and/or even the possibility of relocation.
-This is a difficult and sometimes painful experience.
+This change and transition may be things like: shifting demographics; decreasing membership, attendance, and finances; a need to restructure staff and/or lay leadership; a no longer vibrant mission/vision; or even the possibility of relocation, merger or closure.
+This is a difficult and sometimes stressful, and even painful, experience.
 Add to this list a change of pastors, and the anxiety suddenly increases several fold.

 - Heritage: reviewing how the congregation has been shaped and formed

 - Mission: defining and redefining sense of purpose and direction

 - Leadership: reviewing the congregation’s ways of organizing and developing new and effective clergy and lay leadership

 - Connections: discovering all the relationships and networks a faith community builds beyond itself

 - Future: synthesizing the interim work, activating and training the pastoral search or call committee, and coaching the committee (as requested) to accomplish its work

 This option combines the traditional interim model with a second person serving as a transition facilitator.
 The TF will help the congregation establish a Transition Team, will train the team, and then facilitate their leading the congregation through five areas of a healthy congregation as described above.
 The TF is both a certified IIM and trained facilitator.
 The cost for the TF is based upon a proposal written to fit the specific needs of a congregation.